Robert Lehr: Early career

 In December 1914 at the age of 31, Lehr was elected department head of the police, in which role he was responsible for controlling the press, surveying food supply, counterespionage, and combating radical forces.
 He held this position throughout World War I. He moved to a position as head of the finance department in 1919 and worked there until 1924, when he was elected ’’Oberbürgermeister’’ of Düsseldorf.
 During this time he was able to foster economic success within his city despite the worsening economic conditions in nearby Cologne.

 Nazi-era

 Arrest

-During a board meeting on 12 April 1933, only weeks after the Enabling Act (‘’Ermächtigungsgesetz’’), ‘’Oberbürgmeister’’ Lehr was arrested on charges of bribery and personal gain.
+During a board meeting on 12 April 1933, only weeks after the Enabling Act (‘’Ermächtigungsgesetz’’), ‘’Oberbürgermeister’’ Lehr was arrested on charges of bribery and personal gain.
+Just before this, Lehr refused to fly the swastika flag at the Düsseldorf city hall which some have stated led to this arrest.
 He was released from “protective custody” in September 1933 due to a severe sickness.
 He remained barred from working as a lawyer or professor within Nazi Germany, and remained a private citizen throughout the remainder of the Nazi rule.